andreagrisafi/SALTED/README.rst

 MPI parallelization can be activated by setting :code:`inp.system.parallel` as :code:`True`, and can be used, whenever applicable, to parallelize the calculation of SALTED functions over training data.
 In what follows, we report an example of a general command line workflow:

-- Initialize structural features defined from 3-body symmetry-adapted descriptors, as computed following PRL 120, 036002 (2018):
+- Initialize structural features defined from 3-body symmetry-adapted descriptors, $P^L$, as computed following PRL 120, 036002 (2018):

    :code:`python3 -m salted.init_features`